penguinpowernz/go-ian/README.md

     ian info

 This will simply dump the control file contents out.
+There are flags for version, priority, section, architecture etc.

 ### Set fields in the control file